 What should I expect in my interview?

-Senator Hirono’s Military Service Academy Selection Panel will interview one candidate at a time in 15 to 20 minute blocks.
+Senator Hirono’s Military Service Academy Selection Panel will interview one candidate at a time in 15 to 20-minute blocks.
 Candidates should expect that questions will focus on assessing the applicant’s leadership, character, and preparedness for the academy/military lifestyle.
-Interviews will be conducted during the third week of November at Senator Hirono’s state office in Honolulu or through a virtual platform.
-Video teleconferencing will be utilized to conduct interviews for neighbor island applicants and for individuals temporarily traveling or living outside of the state.
+Interviews will be conducted during the third week of November at Senator Hirono’s state office in Honolulu or through an electronic platform.
 If you are selected for an interview, you will be notified by e-mail with detailed instructions.

 How do I reach the nomination manager?